Wishmasterflo/TWRP-DualBoot-Guac-Unified/README.md

 # TWRP-DualBoot-fajita-enchilada

 A big thanks to Zackptg5.
-Tha master of this mod from the beginning.
+The master of this mod from the beginning.
 I just adjusted this now to work on the Oneplus 6 series phones.

 Modified TWRP (Mauronofrio's build) and installer script for Oneplus 6 series that re-purposes userdata for true dual booting.
 You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications.